-Category 2 accommodations may influence examinee performance that should be considered when interpreting individual examinee criterion- and norm-referenced test scores.
-In the absence of research demonstrating otherwise, test scores and any consequences or decisions associated with them should be interpreted considering the accommodation(s) used.
+Category 2 accommodations may have an effect on examinee performance that should be considered when interpreting individual examinee criterion- and norm-referenced test scores.
+In the absence of research demonstrating otherwise, test scores and any consequences or decisions associated with them should be interpreted in light of the accommodation(s) used.

 Category 3 accommodations are likely to change what is being measured and may have an effect that alters the interpretation of individual criterion- and norm-referenced scores.
 This occurs when the accommodation is closely related to the knowledge, skill, or ability being measured.
-The test scores and any consequences or decisions associated with them should be interpreted not only considering the accommodation(s) used, but also how the accommodation(s) may alter what is measured.
+The test scores and any consequences or decisions associated with them should be interpreted not only in light of the accommodation(s) used, but also in light of how the accommodation(s) may alter what is measured.